The 2026 Economic Report on U.S. Pharmacies and Pharmacy Benefit Managers

 - 8.3.
 Reimbursement for Generic Prescriptions

 - 8.3.2.
-Maximum Allowable Cost (MAC) Limits and Generic Effective Rates (GER)
+Maximum Allowable Cost (MAC) Limits and Generic Effective Rate (GER)

 - 8.3.3.
 Regulations and Laws Regarding MAC Limits